krvikash35/learning/l-python/async/README.md

 * typical backend service are more io(network, db, file etc) heavy.
 * most language does provide way to create threads but its better to stick with language controlled co[go]-routine for trivial io heavey we app.

+## python modules
+* `threading` provide higher-level threading interfaces on top of the lower level _thread module.
+    * In CPython, due to the Global Interpreter Lock, only one thread can execute Python code at once.
+    *  If you want `cpu bound tasks`(use multi-core), better to use multiprocessing or concurrent.futures.ProcessPoolExecutor
+    * this threading module is still an appropriate model if you want to run `multiple I/O-bound tasks` simultaneously.
+* `concurrent.futures.ThreadPoolExecutor` offers a higher level interface to push tasks to a background thread without blocking execution of the calling thread, while still being able to retrieve their results when needed.
+* `queue` provides a thread-safe interface for exchanging data between running threads.
+* `asyncio` offers an alternative approach to achieving task level concurrency without requiring the use of multiple operating system threads.

 ## yeild, asyncio, async/await
 * asyncio != async/await, asyncio is framework that implement event loop and provide a way to use async/await syntax for async programming.